Learning RESOURCE Center

 Instructional Asst.
 Information Tech.

 This lab is provided for students with verified disabilities.
 Computer assisted instruction in basic skills and adapted word processing is offered.
 Adaptive devices and programs are also available to assist students with computer access.
 Lab hours are posted at the beginning of each semester.
+New students are enrolled through the Office of Special Programs and Services in Cafeteria 108/

 OPEN ACCESS COMPUTERS top